quantmind/giotto/examples/linetypes/index.md

 title: Lines and Symbols
-description: A ranthrough of all the options available when plotting lines and points on a chart.
-Both SVG and Canavs supported.
+description: A run-through of all the options available when plotting lines and points on a chart.
+It shows how to use d3js line and symbol for both SVG and CANVAS.
 image: $site_url/examples/linetypes.png
 date: 14 december 2014
+author: Luca Sbardella

 <div class="container-fluid">
   <div class="row">